This story is part of a collaborative project between Project: Cold Case and a University of North Florida Journalism class.

 But the Cedar Hills Estates house presented officers with something darker that evening – Cook had been brutally murdered in her own home.

 Police found her body after a caller reported a vehicle fire that evening.
-The vehicle’s tag led police to Cook’s house, where they made the gruesome discovery.
+The vehicle’s tag led police to Cook’s house, where they found her deceased.

 The Jacksonville Sheriff’s Office found no signs of forced entry.